-- Policies and procedures for financial counseling services including how patients are identified for the service; the elements that are covered in financial counseling visits; list of assistance programs available to patients.
-Some overlap with QCP Standard 1.5 - both standards must be met; - A summary of the number of patients receiving financial counselling support and amount of support provided; - Documentation of annual review of financial counseling program with Oncology Medical Home Oversight Committee (OOC). - Policies to be provided at time of application and reviewed at site visit; patient data and annual report reviewed at site visit.
+- Policies and procedures for financial counseling services as described in standard specifications including how patients are identified for the service; the elements that are covered in financial counseling visits; list of assistance programs available to patients. - A summary of the number of patients receiving financial counseling support and amount of support provided for the prior 12 months. - Documentation of annual review of financial counseling program with Oncology Medical Home Oversight Committee (OOC).